What is Priscilla Presley's net worth? The complete breakdown is here!

 Priscilla Presley opens the new Elvis Presley Exhibition in Australia!

-Nearly 50 years since the death of her former husband, Priscilla is still keen to promote Elvis's legacy.
+Nearly 50 years after the death of her former husband, Priscilla is still keen to promote Elvis's legacy.
 The actress was at the Bendigo Art Gallery in Victoria, Australia, to commence a new exhibition named Elvis: Direct from Graceland.
 The major exhibition will be featured with the curation of Elvis's belongings, including his clothes, his 1976 Red Harley Davidson, military uniforms, and books.

-'Elvis: Direct from Graceland' will display authentic belongings of the late rock and roll king.
+'Elvis: Direct from Graceland' will display the authentic belongings of the late rock and roll king.
 Source: Bendigo Art Gallery

 In an emotional speech, Priscilla shares how Elvis didn't get to visit Australia.
 "Elvis, at one time, thought that he would be forgotten.
 He didn't get to tour all of the places he wanted to go, and Australia was one of them," the mother of two said.
 She adds, "so it'll be exciting for all of you to share his life and the things that he did, the clothes that he wore, especially his jumpsuits."